-While the pre-sales were really awesome, they didn’t compare with the mindset shift I’ve experienced or the connections I’ve established, and that’s how I measure my personal success in the program.
+While the pre-sales were really awesome, they didn’t compare with the mindset shift I’ve experienced or the connections I’ve established, and that’s how I measure my success in the program.
 If this new business doesn’t work out, I know I have the tools to create value in other ways.

 Just last week I onboarded my first user onto my SaaS product ClinicHero.
-The other users that pre-bought the solution will be onboarded in the next few weeks.
+The other users who pre-bought the solution will be onboarded in the next few weeks.
 I’m turning back on my outbound sales process to get more users onto the product.

 It will be interesting going from pre-selling a product that doesn’t yet exist to selling one that does.